CulturalMe/meteor-slingshot/README.md

 for unlimited.

 `allowedFileTypes` RegExp, String or Array (optional) - Allowed MIME types.
-Use null for any file type. **Warning: This is not enforced on rackspace**
+Use null for any file type.